 Courgettes are particularly easy to grow from seed and while they’re best started off indoors, you can plant them in pots in the garden or directly into the soil.
 It’s also possible to sow them outdoors directly where you want them to grow.

 We like growing courgettes in containers as it makes it easier to control the area that the plant can cover.
 Courgette plants tend to trail along the ground and take over a lot of space (not as quickly as mint does, but it still can be a big area!)
 All the courgette plants that we have grown have been prolific producers, and we’ve never had to worry about not having enough courgettes at all.
 So much so that we’ve experimented with many courgette recipes over the years.

 How to Sow Courgette Seeds

 Sow your courgette seeds either inside (from March) or directly into compost or soil in April, May and June.
+You can always find the detals on when to plant out courgettes on the packet of courgette seeds that you buy.
+Don’t forget that these guidelines for when to plant courgettes will always depend on the weather that season, so if you’re looking for when to plant courgettes outdoors, please do take into account annual differences.
+If it is particular cold or wet, then leave it a little longer, or start off indoors.
 We find it quicker to get them going by sowing courgettes indoors in a small pot with vegetable compost.

 - Sow courgette seeds individually, about 1.5 centimetres deep in 7-centimetre pots.